asuresh8/CSCIE599-WebCrawler-Spring2019/README.md

     That will start the webserver for 60s, like is done in kubernetes

-3. For running the crawler, is like the manager
+3. For running the crawler, is like the manager (No Longer Required.
+Crawler is also getting started in step 1)

     Sames as above, does not need to be built.